malva-ot/nomo/nomo-intro.md

 #### X2.2.3 Patch version

-The patch version of this document may be incremented if the only changes are cosmetic, such as correcting typos or punctuation, or changing purely presentation
+The patch version of this document may be incremented if the only changes are cosmetic, such as correcting typos or punctuation, or changing presentation annotations such as for print layout.

 ### X2.3 References to this document